wp-plugins/iq-block-country/readme.txt

 = 1.0.12 =

 * The block message size box is now larger so there is more room for styling the message.
 * Whitelist of IPvX IP addresses for the frontend.
-Use a semicolon to seperate IP addresses.
+Use a semicolon to separate IP addresses.
 * Blacklist of IPvX IP addresses for the frontend.
-Use a semicolon to seperate IP addresses.
+Use a semicolon to separate IP addresses.

 = 1.0.11 =